shackcrack007/hybrid-attacks-course-template/labs (for course sessions, not part of setup)/lab-2-entra-connect-attacks/README.md

 # Instructions
-From this point on you act as the adversary, without knowing the Entra / AD Creds, you have code execution as Administrator on the Entra Connect server (in our case- it's the DC VM), and you know the Entra tenant domain.
+-  From this point on you act as the adversary, without knowing the Entra / AD Creds, you have code execution as Administrator on the Entra Connect server (in our case- it's the DC VM), and you know the Entra tenant domain.
+- Once done for the day, go to **WRAP UP** section below before logging out / stopping the VMs

-Don't go so fast for the solution.. **try first!**
+- Don't go so fast for the solution.. **try first!**

 # Start